yuriarfil/mlm/README.md

 # mlm
-Machine Learning Model in excel and jupyter notebook.
+Machine Learning Model in excel and python.